andrej-fischer/cloneHD/README.md

 # Compilation

-To compile cloneHD yourself, you need the GNU scientific library (GSL) v1.15 or later.
+To compile cloneHD yourself, you need the GNU scientific library ([GSL](http://www.gnu.org/software/gsl/)) v1.15 or later.
 Change the paths in the Makefile to your GSL installation location (if non-standard).
 Then type

 `$ make -f Makefile_cloneHD`

 in the source directory.
 The two executables, `filterHD` and `cloneHD`, will be in `./build`.

-# What are filterHD/cloneHD doing?
+# What are cloneHD and filterHD for?

+cloneHD is a software for reconstructing the subclonal structure of a population from next-generation short-read sequencing data.
+Read depth data, B-allele count data and somatic nucleotide variant (SNV) data can be used for the inference. cloneHD can find the number of subclonal populations, their copy number profiles, their B-allel status and all SNV genotypes with high resolution.

+filterHD is a general purpose probabilistic filtering algorithm for discrete data, similar to a Kalman filter.
+It is a continuous state space Hidden Markov model with Poisson or Binomial emissions and a jump-diffusion propagator.
+It can be used for scale-free smoothing, fuzzy data segmentation and data filtering.

 # filterHD command line arguments